I’m Lizzie and when I first did yoga I hated it.

 Alongside my yoga offerings, I’ve recently qualified to be a Turtle Tots baby and toddler swimming teacher, which brings together many of the things that make me smile: small people, movement, and being in the water.
 If you’d like to come to one of my classes you can book them on their site.

 - A practice that works for you.
 I’ll never suggest that a pose needs to look in a certain way.
 I’ll encourage you to explore how a pose feels in your body, and work within your body’s range of movement.
 I use lots and lots of props so feel free to bring along your favourite cushion or block or whatever you like to use as well.

 - Absolutely zero diet culture.
 It’s toxic and doesn’t belong in a yoga studio.
 My job as a yoga teacher is to help you towards acceptance, or celebration if that feels right, of the body you have.
 Your body is absolutely excellent as it is right now.
 I am a Health at Every Size practitioner (more about HAES here) and I’m actively engaged in working to break down stigma in the wellness industry.

 - Teaching based on evidence, safety and compassion.
 I will always seek to explain instructions rather than touching, and I will always ask for consent before adjusting or assisting you.

 - But also – fun!
-Yoga for me is a chance to explore my body and connect with myself, but also do fun new postures and fall over.
+Yoga and movement practices for me are a chance to explore my body and connect with myself, but also do fun new postures and fall over.
 I’m also a fan of practicing to bassy music (100% garage girl).